hyyan/woo-poly-integration/readme.txt

    and [WooCommerce](https://wordpress.org/plugins/woocommerce/) latest version
 2. The plugin support variable products , but using them will `disallow you to change the default language` , because of the way the plugin implements this support.
-So you have to make sure to choose the default language before start adding new variable products.
+So you have to make sure to choose the default language before you start adding new variable products.
 3. Polylang URL modifications method `The language is set from content` is not supported yet